 Every weight weenie will have to make that decision on their own accord.
 The Nexus 3 added about 1lb to the weight of my bike but the N380 adds almost 5lbs.

 Update: I met a guy who burned through two N360’s then also caused a N380 to leak by running them with a BBSHD with default Luna programming.
 If you want to try to make this work make sure your throttle is set to Speed mode (not current) and the Start Current is set to 1% on both the PAS and throttle page then maybe, just maybe your N380 will survive.
 If you’re using a BBSHD you might want to opt for the heavier duty N171 CVT.
+After a year of abuse with my BBS02 my N380 also started to leak, but still seems to work fine.

 How depressing it must be for the folks at Fallbrook Tech to do a google search for ‘Nuvinci N380‘ and have my crappy website come up in fourth place.
 There has to be some way they can argue to get me removed from all Google search engine rankings.
 Maybe some caring reader here can start a petition.
 I’ll be the first to sign.